build-on-aws/content/posts/building-agent-aws/index.md

 The language model underlying the agent is based on a detailed prompt provided by the user.
 This prompt helps the model generate suitable responses to user requests.

-### Structure of the prompt
+### Structure of the Prompt

 The prompt is structured broadly into two parts.
 1. Role: How the agent should behave, explanation of the concept of tools.
 2. Instructions: Provides examples of tasks and their solutions

 ### Role

 To start, the agent is assigned a role to play.
 In this case the agent is portrayed as an expert AWS Certified Solutions Architect equipped with tools to solve customer problems effectively.
 The role description is followed by the token <<all_tools>>, which is replaced at runtime with the tools specified by the user.

-Here is the full role prompt below
+Here is the full role prompt:

 ```text
 You are an expert AWS Certified Solutions Architect.
 Your role is to help customers understand best practices on building on AWS.
 You will generate Python commands using available tools to help will customers solve their problem effectively.